Acero160/Acero160/README.md

 </div>

 <h2> About Me </h2>
 I am passionate about the world of technology, innovation and business.
-Currently, after more than a year in Full Stack development, I am taking the step into the world of Blockchain/Web3 development.
+Currently, after Full Stack development, I am taking the step into the world of Blockchain/Web3 development.
 <br>
 <br>
 I consider myself a person who is always up to date with the latest trends in technology to never be left behind.
 I want to grow and see what the world of technology has in store for me.